|Home • Recent Topics • About Us • Chat • Forums • Newsfeeds • Photo Galleries • Resource Directory • Trip Reports • Videos|

 ATV riders come from all walks of life.
 Children, teenagers, adults, elderly or handicapped, physically fit or not.
-Recreational ATVing is a family activity that can be enjoyed by almost everyone.
+Recreational ATV or SxS riding is a family activity that can be enjoyed by almost everyone.

-ATVs also have practical uses, and they're utilized by ranchers, farmers, hunters, fishermen, miners, scientists, forestry, search and rescue, military, police, and many other industrial users.
+ATVs and SxS's also have practical uses, and they're utilized by ranchers, farmers, hunters, fishermen, miners, scientists, forestry, search and rescue, military, police, and many other industrial users.

-To contact the site administrator for site-related matters only, you can send a PM to Greg (the preferred method) or an email to "info at quads dot ca".
+To contact the site administrator for site-related matters or advertising inquiries only, you can send a PM to Greg (the preferred method) or an email to "info at quads dot ca".

-If you do not receive a reply to your email within 2 working days, please send Greg a PM, as your email was probably trapped by the anti-spam filter, which is set quite high due to the amount of daily spam received (over 1000 a day).
+If you do not receive a reply to your email within 2 working days, please send Greg a PM, as your email was probably trapped by the anti-spam filter, which is set quite high due to the amount of daily spam received.